-In accordance with Delaware law, a list of stockholders entitled to vote at the special meeting of stockholders will be available at the special meeting of stockholders and at our principal executive offices on the date of the special meeting of stockholders, between the hours of 9:00 a.m. and 4:00 p.m.
+In accordance with Delaware law, a list of stockholders entitled to vote at the special meeting of stockholders will be available at the special meeting of stockholders and at our principal executive offices on the date of the special meeting of stockholders, October 31, 2012, and for ten days prior to the special meeting of stockholders, between the hours of 9:00 a.m. and 4:00 p.m.
 Eastern Time.